InfoTechBridge/JobToolkit/README.md

 PM> Install-Package JobToolkit.Repository.SqlServer
 ```

-Then use following syntax to store jobs on SqlServer:
+Then use following syntax to store jobs on SqlServer or see Configuration section of this document:

 ```csharp
 var repository = new JobToolkit.Repository.SqlServer.SqlJobRepository(<sql server connection string>);